- 1. Travel Back in Time at Intramuros

-The CCP Complex is an 88-hectare sport, cultural and art playground.
-The National Theater, Folk Arts Theater, CCP Library, and Archive, Philippine International Convention Center, Manila Film Center, and many more dominate the complex.
+The CCP Complex is an 88-hectare sport, cultural, and art playground.
+The National Theater, Folk Arts Theater, CCP Library and Archive, Philippine International Convention Center, and Manila Film Center, can be found in the complex.

 The BSP Money Museum, located in central Bangko in the Philippines, shows the development of the Filipino economy and its past.

-The displays are chronologically arranged from the Pre Hispanic Period, Spanish and Revolutionary Periods to the American, Japanese and present-day Republics.
+The displays are chronologically arranged from the Pre-Hispanic Period, Spanish and Revolutionary Periods to the American, Japanese, and present-day Republics.

-The museum is full of elegant barter coats, gold rocks, gold barter chains, old paper money, envelope bills, and silver two-world banknotes.
+The museum is full of elegant barter coats, gold rocks, gold barter chains, old paper money, envelope bills, and silver banknotes.

 Visiting Malacañang Palace is a great opportunity to learn more about its contribution to the country’s history.